-The court may issue a bench warrant for you, instead of mailing out a DUI charge.
+The court might issue a bench warrant for you instead of mailing out a DUI charge.
 Bench warrants appear on your public record and give police officers the right to arrest you.
-You could be arrested if you are stopped for a traffic violation.
+For example, you could be arrested if you are stopped for a traffic violation.
 Law enforcement officers may also visit your home or business to arrest you.

 Once you are arrested, you may be brought before a judge.
-The judge may then inform you of your DUI charges and provide you with information about subsequent hearings that you must attend.
-You may sometimes be kept in jail after being brought in on a bench warrant in California.
+The judge may then inform you of your DUI charges and provide information about subsequent hearings that you must attend.
+You may sometimes be jailed after being brought in on a bench warrant in California.

 You Can Seek Information About a DUI Charge

 You do not have to wait for the court system to mail you a DUI charge.
-If you were stopped for a DUI and have reason to believe you will be facing a DUI charge, you can contact the office of the District Attorney.
+If you were stopped for a DUI and believe you will be facing a DUI charge, you could contact the office of your local District Attorney.

 The District Attorney’s office can tell you if they have a case filed with your name and date of birth.
-They can also provide you with information about hearing dates, if any have been set.
+They can also provide information about hearing dates if any have been set.
 It is highly recommended that you keep a physical record of: